mrmoe28/job-invoicer/README.md

 ## 12 · License
 MIT — Use it, change it, ship it.
 If it helps your crews, we’re happy! 🚀

+---

+## 13 · Development Commands

+### Push Command
+When you enter "Push" in chat, the AI assistant will:
+1. Commit all current changes to Git
+2. Push to the GitHub repository
+3. Deploy to Vercel automatically

+This enables rapid deployment of new features and fixes.

+### Feature Notifications
+When new features are added:
+- Update `FEATURE_UPDATES` in `/components/notifications/FeatureNotification.tsx`
+- Users will see a notification popup on their next login
+- See `FEATURE_NOTIFICATIONS.md` for detailed instructions